lppant/redis-vector-store/README.md

 # redis-vector-store
-Code to build a vector store with Redis
+Code to build a vector store with Redis.

 The notebook contains below functionalities:
 * Setting up Open Source Redis Stack on Local